FEUP-LTW-2024/ltw-project-2024-ltw18g03/README.md

-- [ ] List new items, providing details such as category, brand, model, size, and condition, along with images.
+- [x] List new items, providing details such as album, price, and condition.

-- [ ] Track and manage their listed items.
+- [x] Track and manage their listed items.

-- [ ] Respond to inquiries from buyers regarding their items and add further information if needed.
+- [x] Respond to inquiries from buyers regarding their items and add further information if needed.

-- [ ] Print shipping forms for items that have been sold.
+- [x] Print shipping forms for items that have been sold.